Patel1001/CloudNineAlchemy/README.md

 This website aims to be a simple weather app which shows the temperature, humidity, sky conditions and the feels like temperature of any particular city that the user enters.
 For this the website uses JS API from openWeather which gives the website all the information about the weather.
+The languages used for making of this weather app is html, css and js.

 ## Going to the website